jimtesson/Facet_36Cl_CREp/README.md

 <img src="Private/36Cl.png" width="600">
 </p>

-# Test a forward model
+# How to test a forward model
 To model the <sup>36</sup>Cl concentrations of a given model, indicates the input parameters (slip-rate and post-glacial duration) in the frame *Test a forward model* in the sheet *Parameters* of the xls setting file.
 Run the following command in the *Matlab* window:
 ```